crabisoft/git-pulse/README.md

   bucket: the filter does not log it as a server error.
 Scheduled collection has no signal — nobody is waiting on it, nothing cancels it.

+## Release notes

+`GET /api/sources/:id/release-notes?repo=&from=&to=` summarises a range of commits; `GET /api/sources/:id/tags?repo=` lists what a range can be picked from.

+Bounds fill themselves in: `to` defaults to the most recent tag — a release is summarised as it was cut, not as the branch has drifted since — and `from` to the tag below it.
+With no tag at all the range runs from the beginning of history to the default branch, which is what a first release needs.

+Each commit is read as a **Conventional Commit** and filed under its type, with breaking changes repeated at the top: they are what a reader upgrading needs first.
+A message following no convention is filed under `other` rather than dropped, since most histories are mixed.
+The parser is deliberately strict — `Reverting this: fix login` yields nothing rather than a type named `reverting`.

+Ticket references are read from commit messages by the **same rules** as branch names and PR titles, so a release note links its tickets without any further configuration.

+> Only the Markdown is produced for now.
+AI rewriting through an `LLMProvider`
+> and publishing the notes back as a platform release are the remaining steps of
+> this phase; the first needs `Credential` generalised to a polymorphic owner,
+> which has been deferred until it had a consumer.

 ## Getting started — Docker (recommended)

 All the Docker configuration lives in `.docker/`: